Ross Stores, Inc.

 this risk touches 100% of the $21.1B revenue base.

-merchandise cost and tariff pressure
+Merchandise cost and tariff pressure

 The off-price model works when Ross can buy branded goods cheaply enough to keep prices low and still protect profit.
 A sourcing shock would hit margin first.